Ontario Place: TeachBeach

 Downtown Toronto's only beach, located at Ontario Place, also features an outdoor classroom (known as the "TeachBeach") which is also the venue of the annual Water-Human-Computer Interaction (WaterHCI) (de)conference.
-The beach is a pebble beach which facilitates pebble-walking (barefoot walking on pebbles for therepeutic effect), and is a popular location for year-round swimming with approximately 900 members of SwimOP (Swim at Ontario Place), Swim Drink Fish, and Lake Ontario Waterkeeper.
+The beach is a pebble beach which facilitates pebble-walking (barefoot walking on pebbles for therapeutic effect), and is a popular location for year-round swimming with approximately 900 members of SwimOP (Swim at Ontario Place), Swim Drink Fish, and Lake Ontario Waterkeeper.
 The swimming water quality is tested regularly year-round by Swim Drink Fish, and is the site for a wide range of educational and research activities.

 Other facilities

 Ontario Place offers 240 slips for pleasure craft in two marinas.
 It offers slips for seasonal and visit rentals.
 The marinas are open between May and October.

 Trillium Park is a newly developed park on the East Island.
 The park provides a trail, a firepit, a picnic/meeting shelter and some special plantings.

 While not full redeveloped, one area of the West Island has been repurposed.
 It is used for cultural festivals and events.
 A skating rink operates during winter months and boat rentals operate during the summer months.